 2. State’s Attorney - For assistance in getting a child support order enforced in another county;

 3. Office of the Attorney General - For assistance in getting a child support order enforced in another state.

-Issues surrounding child support payments can get heated quickly.
+Issues surrounding child support payments can get heated quickly, particularly when the noncustodial parent fails or refuses to pay child support.
 If you aren't getting the child support payments owed to your family, you have options.
-The best way to learn about those options is to speak with an experienced Illinois child support attorney and find out more about the law.
-You can start the process with a free case review at no obligation.
+The best way to learn about those options is to speak with an experienced Illinois child support attorney.

 Contact a qualified attorney.